avthemes/YouTube-Channel-Subscribe/readme.txt

 = How do I install the plugin? =

-1. Install YouTube Channel Subscribe by uploading the av-youtube-subscribe directory to the /wp-content/plugins/ directory.
+1. Install Channel Subscribe for YouTube by uploading the av-channel-subscribe directory to the /wp-content/plugins/ directory.
 2. Activate the plugin.
-3. Configure the plugin and add your YouTube channel details by clicking on the "YT Subscribe" admin menu item.
+3. Configure the plugin and add your YouTube channel details by clicking on the "Channel Subscribe" admin menu item.

 = Do you accept donations? =